Firefighting in the United States: Squad Company

 This type of unit has many different local and regional definitions.
-In the New York City Fire Department and Baltimore City Fire Department, for example, a squad company is a hybrid company consisting of an apparatus equipped with supplies necessary to perform some levels of rescue operations as well as tools and equipment necessary for engine company and truck company operations.
-In some areas it is identical to a rescue unit or a medic company.
-A squad in the Los Angeles County Fire Department is a small truck which is the primary response vehicle for rescue and medical responses. it carries a small amount of firefighting, rescue and medical equipment.
+In the New York City Fire Department and Baltimore City Fire Department, for example, a squad company is a hybrid company consisting of an apparatus equipped with supplies necessary to perform some levels of rescue operations, as well as tools and equipment necessary for engine company and truck company operations.
+In some areas, it is identical to a rescue unit or a medic company.
+A squad in the Los Angeles County Fire Department is a small truck that serves as the primary response vehicle for rescue and medical operations.
+It carries a small amount of firefighting, rescue, and medical equipment.
 A fictional squad example is Squad 51 from the TV show Emergency!.
-It was used by two paramedics in the Los Angeles County Fire Department to respond to a variety of emergencies from medical calls to fire incidents and others.
+It was used by two paramedics in the Los Angeles County Fire Department to respond to a variety of emergencies, including medical calls, fires, and other incidents.

 Medic units or ambulance units

-Medic units/ambulance units are units that provide Emergency Medical Services (EMS),often at the Paramedic/Advanced Life Support response level or Emergency Medical Technician/Basic Life Support response level.
-Many fire services offer some form of medical response and ambulance units or medic companies may or may not transport patients to hospitals.
+Medic units/ambulance units are units that provide Emergency Medical Services (EMS), often at the Paramedic/Advanced Life Support or Emergency Medical Technician/Basic Life Support response level.
+Many fire services offer some form of medical response, and ambulance units or medic companies may or may not transport patients to hospitals.
 Cardiac monitors and defibrillators, cardiac drugs, oxygen equipment, intubation and airway management supplies, and other equipment are found on Ambulance Units and Medic Units.

 Quint Companies

 Quint is short for quintuple-combination engine.
-This unit has the three items that an engine does—pump, tank, hose—but also carries ground ladders and has an aerial device and specialized equipment and tools for certain situations.
+This unit has the three items that an engine has—pump, tank, hose—but also carries ground ladders, an aerial device, specialized equipment, and tools for certain situations.

 Hazardous materials Companies

-Hazardous materials companies operate specialized units that deal with the mitigation of hazardous materials events.
-This truck may carry tools and equipment to deal with such events as train derailments, large vehicle accidents, industrial accidents, CBRNE events, and other situations that may threaten the public.
-Non-sparking tools, generators, tarps and other items are found on a Hazardous Materials Company apparatus.
+Hazardous materials companies operate specialized units that handle the mitigation of hazardous materials incidents.
+This truck may carry tools and equipment to respond to events such as train derailments, large-vehicle accidents, industrial accidents, CBRNE incidents, and other situations that may threaten the public.
+Non-sparking tools, generators, tarps, and other items are found on a Hazardous Materials Company apparatus.

 Tanker units and tender trucks

-Tanker units and tender trucks are units that have a large water tank.
-They may or may not also have a pump.
+Tanker units and tender trucks are vehicles with large water tanks.
+They may also have a pump.

 Brush patrol unit

-A brush patrol unit is usually built on a heavy duty pickup chassis with equipment for fighting brush fires.
+A brush patrol unit is typically built on a heavy-duty pickup chassis and equipped to fight brush fires.
 A brush unit typically responds with an engine to major fires, though the brush unit may also respond alone.

 Helicopter or air ambulance apparatus

-Depending on the department, a helicopter may be in use as an air ambulance or a suppression and fire observation tool for brush fires.
-Some are even used for both as in the case of departments like the Los Angeles Fire Department.
-These units have specialized emergency medical services equipment or firefighting tools to help at certain rescue incidents or fire scenes.
+Depending on the department, a helicopter may be used as an air ambulance or as a suppression and fire-observation tool for brush fires.
+Some are even used for both, as in departments like the Los Angeles Fire Department.
+These units have specialized emergency medical services equipment or firefighting tools to assist in certain rescue incidents or at fire scenes.